alfreedom/APOS/README.md

 Creates an AVR project template for Linux systems based on a Makefile.

-This project is inspired by the avr-proj program that includes the CrossPack for AVR software package for MacOS.
+This project is inspired by the avr-proj program Thatcher is incluye in the CrossPack AVR software package for MacOS.

 It offers a free alternative with improvements and extra options, which works with Linux operating systems in a simple but very useful program.